RovoMe/JDrum/README.md

 This implementation extends the original architecture with an `appendUpdate` operation which appends data to the value segment of the key/value tuple.

-As of now only the self-written `CacheFile` data store and a `Berkeley DB` key-value store are supported by JDrum.
+As of now only a self-written `DataStore` and a `Berkeley DB` key-value store are supported by JDrum.

 ## Usage